These Are Special Times: Commercial performance

-By the end of 1998, These are Special Times sold 6 million copies worldwide, including 738,000 from Canada, becoming the best-selling holiday album of 1998 in the US & globally.
-To date, the album has sold 12 million copies worldwide and became the second best-selling holiday album by a female artist in history.
+By the end of 1998, These Are Special Times had sold six million copies worldwide, including 738,000 in Canada.
+It finished 1998 as the best‑selling holiday album of the year in both the United States and worldwide.
+To date, the album has sold over 12 million copies globally, making it the second best‑selling holiday album by a female artist in history.

 United States

-These Are Special Times debuted at number four on the US Billboard 200, selling 126,000 copies.
-The next week, it became a greatest gainer, jumping to number three and selling 163,000 units.
-In its third week, despite selling 210,000 copies, These Are Special Times fell to number five.
-In its fourth week, thanks to Dion's CBS television special, the album rose to number three, with a 94% sales increase (409,000 copies), becoming a greatest gainer again.
-The next week, it moved to its peak position on the Billboard 200, number two, with sales of 366,000 units.
-These Are Special Times tied Amy Grant's 1992 Home for Christmas as the highest-charting holiday album ever by a female artist.
-It stayed at number two for a second week, selling 413,000 copies.
-In its seventh week, These Are Special Times reached its highest weekly sales of 462,000 copies, despite falling to number three.
-In its last week inside the top ten, the album fell to number five, selling another 461,000 copies.
-The album topped the Top Holiday Albums subchart, however, for nine consecutive weeks.
+These Are Special Times debuted at number four on the US Billboard 200 with first‑week sales of 126,000 copies.
+The following week, it rose to number three with sales of 163,000 units.
+In its third week, the album sold 210,000 copies but slipped to number five.

+Sales increased significantly in week four after Dion's CBS television special aired, reaching 409,000 copies and returning the album to number three.
+One week later, it peaked at number two on the Billboard 200 with sales of 366,000 units.
+This matched the performance of Amy Grant's Home for Christmas (1992) as the highest‑charting holiday album by a female artist.

+The album stayed at number two for a second week, selling 413,000 copies.
+In its seventh week, it reached its highest weekly sales with 462,000 copies while ranking at number three.
+Its final week inside the top ten saw sales of 461,000 copies, placing it at number five.
+The album also led the Top Holiday Albums chart for nine consecutive weeks.

-These Are Special Times became the best-selling holiday album of 1998 in the US with a total of 2,684,000 copies sold.
-Dion's album also sold more copies in its first year of release than any other holiday album by a female artist.
-On 16 November 2008, it also became the first holiday album by a female artist to top the five million mark in Nielsen SoundScan history.
-These Are Special Times is also the highest selling Christmas album by an artist born outside the US.
-It is the fourth best-selling Christmas album of the entire Nielsen SoundScan era with US sales of 5.6 million copies as of November 2019.
-On 3 November 2022, the album was certified six-times platinum by the RIAA for shipment of six million copies in the US.
+With US sales of 2,684,000 copies in 1998, These Are Special Times was the year's best‑selling holiday album.
+It also became the fastest‑selling holiday album by a female artist in its release year.
+On 16 November 2008, it became the first holiday album by a female artist to surpass five million copies in Nielsen SoundScan history.
+It remains the highest‑selling Christmas album by an artist born outside the United States.
+As of November 2019, it is the fourth best‑selling Christmas album of the SoundScan era, with 5.6 million copies sold in the US.
+On 3 November 2022, the album was certified six times platinum by the RIAA for shipments of six million copies.

 Rest of the world

-In Canada and in Quebec, These Are Special Times peaked at number one.
-The album shipped one million copies and was certified diamond by the CRIA.
+In Canada and Quebec, These Are Special Times reached number one.
+It shipped one million copies and was certified diamond by the CRIA.

-In Japan, the album reached number four and exceeded sales of more than 500,000 copies.

-These Are Special Times was also successful in Australasia and Europe, hitting the top ten in most countries and peaking at number one in Switzerland and Norway.
+In Japan, the album peaked at number four and sold over 500,000 copies.
+It also performed well across Australasia and Europe, reaching the top ten in most markets and reaching number one in Switzerland and Norway.